aborrero/fw-admin/README.md

 Using `fw-admin`, you will have a handy way of manage thousands of variables like `$MYSERVER`, with full support for FQDN variable declarations.

+IMPORTANT NOTE:

+Current development version of `fw-admin` include support for abstraction at ruleset in `iptables-save` format.
+But this is still quite new.

 ###Full support for all iptables/ip6tables/ipset commands.

 The netfilter base isn't modified.
 So you still could design your netfilter system as you like, i.e. declaring other chains, etc...